Shushsa/docs/docs/ecosystem.md

 5. Hunter - node operator that verifies and confirms computation occurring on the exchange zones.

-## Q2: "How will delegators make money?"
+## Q2: How will delegators make money?
 Delegators are incentivised in block rewards, network fee rewards and exchange fee rewards.
 Block rewards are proportional to the stake bond (globally) while the network fee rewards and exchange fee rewards are proportional to the stake bond to each particular